 Petra, aptly named after a Greek word meaning ‘rock’, is an ancient city, partly built, partly carved into the red-rose sandstone rocks surrounded by rugged desert canyons and mountains.
 Petra was first established sometime around the 6th century BC by the Nabataean Arabs, and it was the great capital of the Nabataean Empire between 400 B.C. and A.D.
 106, by which time the Romans took over.
-Petra, situated between the Red Sea and the Dead Sea in today’s southwestern corner of Jordan, was an important hub on the trade route linking Arabia, Egypt and Syria with China in the east and Rome in the west.
+Petra, situated between the Red Sea and the Dead Sea in today’s southwestern corner of Jordan, was an important hub on the trade route linking Arabia, Egypt, and Syria with China in the east and Rome in the west.
 As the Roman Empire moved its focus to Constantinople during the Byzantine period, Petra sunk into oblivion eventually.
-The fallen glory Petra remained ‘lost’ to the Western world for centuries.
+The fallen glory of Petra remained ‘lost’ to the Western world for centuries.

-The sheer sandstone cliffs kept the secret of this once a mighty caravan city until it was rediscovered by the Swiss explorer Burckhardt in 1812.
+The sheer sandstone cliffs kept the secret of this once mighty caravan city until it was rediscovered by the Swiss explorer Burckhardt in 1812.
 Petra was declared a UNESCO World Heritage site in 1985, and in 2007 it was elected as one of the New Seven Wonders of the World.

 |Petra, down there hidden in the canyon|

-The city of Petra is vast, comprised of hundreds of rock-cut tombs, houses, temples, obelisks, colonnaded streets, a Roman-style amphitheater, sacrificial altars, and high above, overlooking the valley, is the impressive Ad-Deir Monastery.
+The city of Petra is vast, comprised of hundreds of rock-cut tombs, houses, temples, obelisks, colonnaded streets, a Roman-style amphitheater, and sacrificial altars, and high above, overlooking the valley, is the impressive Ad-Deir Monastery.
 Due to its significant geographical location, Petra was occupied by many different tribes over its history but all the excavated monuments and buildings visible today are a blend of the Nabataean and Greco-Roman periods.